apurvanakade/apurvanakade.github.io/content/Random/Philosophy/what is an idea.md

 A couple of weeks ago, on an evening of drinking and philosophizing, a friend asked me this question and I did not have any answer then.

-[Chris Anderson's video](https://www.youtube.com/watch?v=-FOCpMAww28) about giving TED talks get popping into my mind; I remembered mostly for the pretty visuals it had representing an idea.
+[Chris Anderson's video](https://www.youtube.com/watch?v=-FOCpMAww28) about giving TED talks kept popping into my mind; I remembered it mostly for the pretty visuals it had representing what an idea is.
 But I could not extract out an exact definition from it.
 Just this morning, as I was reading [Siddhartha Mukherjee's book](https://en.wikipedia.org/wiki/The_Gene:_An_Intimate_History) about genes, the answer popped into my mind.

 > An idea is a "mental gene".
 It is any thought pattern that can be transmitted and copied from one mind to another.

 Ideas can be simple or complex, verbal, visual, auditory, or relating to touch or some combination of these.
-Whatever they are, the central property an *idea* shares is that it can be transmitted from one mind to another.
+Whatever they are, the defining property of an *idea* is that it can be transmitted from one mind to another.
 During the process of copying, the *original idea* often gets corrupted, i.e. it *mutates* and *evolves*.

 In much the same way that a *gene* is a unit of *physical* heredity - that in humans it is manifested in the DNA is an independent fact - an *idea* is a unit of *mental* "heredity".
 It can be passed from one mind to another through various means: words (spoken or written), art, music, etc.